negarahani/stock-search/README.md

 # Stock Search Angular Application

 ## Overview
 This project is a stock search application built using Angular, Node.js, AJAX, and JSON technologies, with a focus on creating a responsive design using HTML5 and Bootstrap.
 The backend is powered by Node.js hosted on cloud services (GA/AWS/Azure), and data is managed using MongoDB Atlas.
-It is a singlge-page application (SPA) that primarily operates on a single HTML page, with content dynamically loaded and updated using Angular, without requiring full page reloads.
+It is a single-page application (SPA) that primarily operates on a single HTML page, with content dynamically loaded and updated using Angular, without requiring full page reloads.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.